ben-n93/ben-n93.github.io/content/blog/filling_missing_dates.md

 SELECT
 DISTINCT
 dates.dt AS dates_dt
-, pt.PAGE_NAME
+, pt.page_name
-, CASE WHEN DATES.DT = PT.DT THEN PAGE_VIEWS END AS pv
+, CASE WHEN DATES.dt = PT.dt THEN page_views END AS pv
 FROM page_traffic AS pt
 	CROSS JOIN DATES
 WHERE dates.dt = '2024-09-01'